-The Microsoft Hyper-V role is a hypervisor-based server virtualization technology for the x86_64 architecture.
+The Microsoft Hyper-V role in Windows Server 2008 and Windows Server 2008 R2 is a hypervisor based server virtualization technology for the x86\64 architecture.
 It provides you with the software infrastructure and management tools that you can use to create and manage a virtualized server computing environment.